Sustainable is the only practice our planet can afford.

-Rice Bran, not Canola, Oil
+Rice Bran, not Canola Oil

 Rice bran is a byproduct of rice milling and is usually used as animal feed or discarded as waste.
 Like canola and olive oils, rice bran oil contains high proportions of unsaturated to saturated fat.
 But unlike canola oil, rice bran oil is not a GMO, and unlike extra virgin olive oil, it is better suited for high-temperature applications—like deep-frying our fish and chips.